Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Experiments

-For PSHGCN, we use Equation~\eqref{eq:pshgcn} as the propagation process and set $\mathbf{P}_r$ to normalized adjacency matrix $\hat{\mathbf{A}}_r$.
-Since these datasets have diverse node types with varying dimensional features, we initially use feature projection to align them into the same data space, following a common practice in HGNNs~\cite{sehgnn,hgb,emrgnn}.
-We optimize the order $K$ from 1 to 5 in the polynomial $g$.
-We use a uniform distribution to randomly initialize the weights $w$ in $g$ and optimize them using gradient descent, consistent with spectral-based GNNs~\cite{gprgnn,bernnet,chebnetii}.
-More details of hyper-parameters and settings are listed in supplementary materials.

 \textbf{Results.} We use the mean F1 scores with standard errors over five runs as the evaluation metric.
-Table~\ref{tb:no_class_res} reports the results, and the best-performing two results are highlighted by boldface letters and underlining, respectively.
-We observe that the spectral-based GNNs, specially designed for homogeneous graphs, outperform certain HGNNs, indicating their promising effectiveness on heterogeneous graphs.
-Additionally, PSHGCN outperforms other methods on all datasets.
-The superiority of PSHGCN can be attributed to its capability of approximating various valid graph convolutions through learning the weights $w$ in $g$ and imposing the constraint of positive semidefiniteness on the learned convolution.
+The results are presented in Table~\ref{tb:no_class_res}, with the top two performing results highlighted in bold and underlined, respectively.
+We first observe that the spectral-based GNNs, specially designed for homogeneous graphs, outperform certain HGNNs, like HAN.
+This suggests spectral-based GNNs' promising effectiveness even on heterogeneous graphs.
+Furthermore, PSHGCN outperforms other methods on all datasets, attributed to its capability of learning various valid heterogeneous graph filters.
+Notably, when compared to SeHGNN, PSHGCN achieves superior performance without relying on tricks like label propagation to enhance features.
+Instead, it directly learns the coefficients of the polynomial $g$ in Equation~\eqref{eq:pshgcn}.
+Nevertheless, PSHGCN outperforms SeHGNN on all datasets, with a significant advantage on IMDB and AMiner.
+These results highlight PSHGCN's effectiveness for heterogeneous graphs and its strong ability to learn filters.